 Every spam filter is different, and they are always changing to meet the evolving needs of email users.
 With that said, there are a few basic best practices that will help you avoid 99% of spam filters in common email carriers.

 “Double opt-in” is a list registration tactic used by many email service providers like MailChimp.
-List sign-up requires the following five steps to ensure that your readers are actually interested in the emails you are sending out:
+List sign-up requires the following five steps to ensure that your readers are actually interested in the emails you are sending out (in your business):